-- In some instances, facility staff may advise the auditor that persons confined in the facility are not allowed in a particular area of the facility or that there are certain areas where only staff have access (e.g., closets, offices, a warehouse, or other storage areas).
-Because these are spaces where staff sexual abuse can occur, the auditor must observe these areas of the facility (particularly entrance and exit points) during the site review to determine how the facility ensures only staff enter and how those areas are monitored. - The facility staff who are escorting the auditor during the site review should have the ability to unlock or have access to any and all areas of the facility. - Auditors may need to re-inspect certain areas of the facility later in the process if information obtained from interviews, documentation review, or other sources raises questions or concerns. - If allowed by the facility (see note above), take photographs of facility areas that present problems with compliance and/or where the facility demonstrates promising practices. - Document your tests of critical functions, important information gathered through observations, any issues identified with facility practices, and any other areas or practices that may require additional discussions with or proof documentation from the facility.
-Auditors are encouraged to use the PREA Audit Site Review Checklist for Community Confinement Facilities to document findings. - During the site review, auditors should conduct informal conversations with persons confined in the facility and with staff (references to staff in this document also include volunteers and contractors, where applicable). - Auditors are expected to have informal conversations with persons confined in the facility and with staff during the site review, where feasible. - Note: Informal conversations do not constitute a formal interview for the purpose of complying with Standard 115.401(k) and meeting the interview requirements set forth in the Auditor Handbook.
+- Auditors are expected to review all areas of the facility where persons confined in the facility may have access (with or without a staff person).
+Auditors must also review other areas of the facility where only staff may have access for the purpose of determining how these areas are monitored and secured (see bullet below). - In some instances, facility staff may advise the auditor that persons confined in the facility are not allowed in a particular area of the facility or that there are certain areas where only staff have access (e.g., closets, offices, or other storage areas).
+Because these are spaces where staff sexual abuse can occur, the auditor must observe these areas of the facility (particularly entrance and exit points) during the site review to determine how the facility ensures only staff enter and how those areas are secured and monitored. - The facility staff who are escorting the auditor during the site review should have the ability to unlock or have access to any and all areas of the facility. - Auditors may need to re-inspect certain areas of the facility later in the process if information obtained from interviews, documentation review, or other sources raises questions or concerns. - If allowed by the facility (see note above), take photographs of facility areas that present problems with compliance and/or where the facility demonstrates promising practices. - Document your tests of critical functions, important information gathered through observations, any issues identified with facility practices, and any other areas or practices that may require additional discussions with or proof documentation from the facility.
+Auditors are encouraged to use the Site Review Checklist to document findings. - During the site review, auditors should conduct informal conversations with persons confined in the facility, where feasible, and with staff (references to staff in this document also include volunteers, contractors, and "inmate workers", where applicable). - Note: Informal conversations do not constitute a formal interview for the purpose of complying with Standard 115.401(k) and meeting the interview requirements set forth in the Auditor Handbook.